 To start the most important part of this review, we will begin with taking a look at the exterior of the case box, then examine the case exterior and finally the inside of the case.

-The back of the Antec P101 Silence aka “The Silent Guardian”, has a expanded diagram with different features of the case.
+The back of the Antec P101 Silence aka “The Silent Guardian”, has an expanded diagram with different features of the case.
 There is also a narrative talking about the case along with some listed features about the appearance, air cooling capabilities, water cooling capabilities and functionality of the case.
 One of the side panels of the box lists all of the specifications about the case, while the front of the box only has the product name and picture of the case.

 The case is also covered in a plastic bag to protect the exterior from any scratches during handling.
-Lastly, there is a card on top that the case uses ball and socket to secure the side panels and rather than pulling back on the side panels to open the case, you should pull the side panel out and away from the case.
+Lastly, there is a card on top that the case uses a ball and socket to secure the side panels and rather than pulling back on the side panels to open the case, you should pull the side panel out and away from the case.
 The ball and socket is a pretty premium feature as it securely fastens the side panel to the case, rather than sliding onto the case.

 A Closer Look at the Case

 Before moving on to the inside of the case, next we will explore the exterior of the case.
-Looking at the right side panel, it is a solid steel panel with no windows.
+Looking at the right-side panel, it is a solid steel panel with no windows.
 The left side panel also is solid steel with no windows.
-The purpose of this case is not to showcase your parts that you have inside the case, it is designed to intake air through the front, exhaust it out the rear of the case and accomplish this while being as silent as possible.
+The purpose of this case is not to showcase the parts that you have inside the case, it is designed to intake air through the front, exhaust it out the rear of the case and accomplish this while being as silent as possible.

 The front of the case has a plastic door that hides the front intake fans, the fans intake air through ventilation holes on the left side of the front door.
 The ventilation pieces are painted white to add to the dual color scheme of this case.
 The rest of the front door is solid black with the Antec logo in the bottom left corner.
-Behind the front door is a clipped in fan filter, reducing the amount of dust being intaked through the three 120mm fans up front.
+Behind the front door is a clipped in fan filter, reducing the amount of dust being intake through the three 120mm fans up front.

 On top of the case you find the front I/O panel with a large power button, a smaller reset button, a small fan control switch, HD audio ports, 2 USB 2.0 ports and 2 USB 3.0 ports.
 The rest of the top of the case is just a solid steel panel.